brunoroque06/plays/dijkstra/README.md

 ## Functional Programming and Cyclic Structures

 In a functional programming language (with immutable variables), how can a cyclic structure be created?
-E.g.: how can a structure `a` point to `b` and `b` to `a`?
+E.g.: how can structure `a` point to `b` and `b` to `a`?
 Haskell uses a concept called [Tying the Knot](https://wiki.haskell.org/Tying_the_Knot) to solve this problem.